baobaozz5/baobao-v26-release/README.md

 * **License:** **Lifetime Proprietary License.**
     * *Terms:* Non-transferable.
 No refunds.
 Valid for eternity.

-## 👩‍💻 About the Admin

-This system only runs
-because someone chose to stay, maintain it, and care about every small warning.

 <br>

 > © 2026 Baobao OS Inc. All rights reserved.
 Made with ❤️ in Taiwan.